hifarhanali/hifarhanali/README.md

 <br>

 - 📖 researching on use of reinforcement deep learning(RDL) for making Unmannad Aerial Vehicles(UAVs) i.e drones, autonomous.
-- 💼 working with @saqibAMA on a startup [Contract.PK](https://www.contract.pk/) - a tool to avoid scams in online dealings.
+- 💼 working with [Saqib Ali](https://github.com/SaqibAMA) on a startup [Contract.PK](https://www.contract.pk/) - a tool to avoid scams in online dealings.
 - 👮 learning penetration testing for making systems more robust and secure.
-- 💬 Ask me about AI, mathematics, python, web development
+- 💬 Ask me about AI, mathematics, python, data managment, web development, security.

 <br/>